Vail in Colorado: Where to Stay, What to Do, and More

 There’s no way to cover this in one article.
 Vail has so many activities to offer.
 While best known for its skiing in the winter, summer is our favorite season.

-Play on the mountain at Epic Discovery — challenge yourself on a ropes course, fly down a zipline, soar down the mountain on an alpine coaster and much more!
+In the summer, play on the mountain at Epic Discovery — challenge yourself on a ropes course, fly down a zipline, soar down the mountain on an alpine coaster and much more!

 playing at epic discovery atop vail mountain in colorado